Shopify SEO: 12-Step Guide for Beginners

 There are two types of content in a topic cluster:

-This helps you establish authority.
-Which gives your pages a better chance of ranking in SERPs.
+This helps you establish authority, which gives your pages a better chance of ranking in SERPs.

 Here's a visualization of what the topic cluster strategy looks like in action: